openai/gpt-discord-bot/README.md

 # Features

-- `/chat` starts a public thread, with a `message` argument which is the first user message passed to the bot
+- `/chat` starts a public thread, with a `message` argument which is the first user message passed to the bot.
+You can optionally also adjust the `temperature` and `max_tokens` parameters.
 - The model will generate a reply for every user message in any threads started with `/chat`
 - The entire thread will be passed to the model for each request, so the model will remember previous messages in the thread
 - when the context limit is reached, or a max message count is reached in the thread, bot will close the thread
 - you can customize the bot instructions by modifying `config.yaml`
-- you can change the model, the hardcoded value is `gpt-3.5-turbo`
+- you can change the model, the default value is `gpt-3.5-turbo`

 # Setup